History of the Chicago Sanitary and Ship Canal

 The area was also alive with ancient oak woodlands and abundant wildlife including fish, turtles, beavers, otters, owls, deer, elk, and black bear.

 In 1673 the Kaskaskia, a tribe of the Illiniwek, showed the portage (aka Mud Lake) to French explorers Louis Jolliet and Father Jacques Marquette.
-They too recognized the value of the connection which 175 years later led the way to the Illinois & Michigan Canal (built 1836-1848) which inspired the explosive growth of Chicago.
-Growth which contributed to the expansion of a metropolis and the resulting pollution and degradation of the land, Lake Michigan, and the local river systems too.
+They too recognized the value of the connection which 175 years later led the way to the Illinois & Michigan Canal (built 1836-1848) which unjustly displaced Native Americans while it inspired the explosive growth of Chicago.
+Growth which contributed to pollution and degradation of the land, the river system, and Lake Michigan.
+Chicago's source of drinking water.

 A RIVER REVERSED

-In 1889, civic leaders formed the Chicago Sanitary District (now MWRD) to address the problem of the sewage and industrial pollution which flowed in the Chicago River and thus Lake Michigan.
-Their solution was to dig the Chicago Sanitary and Ship Canal which would reverse the Chicago River away from Lake Michigan to preserve Chicago’s source of drinking water and improve public health.
+In 1889, civic leaders formed the Sanitary District of Chicago (now Metropolitan Water Reclamation District of Greater Chicago) to address the problem of the sewage and industrial pollution that was directed to the Chicago River and thus Lake Michigan.
+Their solution was to dig the Chicago Sanitary and Ship Canal which would reverse the Chicago River away from Lake Michigan, establish a permanent shipping route, preserve Chicago’s source of drinking water, and improve public health.
 Opened in 1900, the Canal moved water and waste away from Lake Michigan and toward the Illinois and the Mississippi Rivers.
-And, while it protected the public from typhoid and cholera, the Canal faced opposition, stirred controversy, contributed to negative cultural impacts, and opened the door to other environmental problems as well.
+And, while it protected the public from typhoid and cholera, the Canal faced opposition, stirred controversy, contributed to further negative cultural impacts, and opened the door to other environmental problems as well.

-Still when the massive 28-mile canal, which starts at Ashland Avenue in Chicago and flows southwest to Lockport where it joins the Des Plaines, opened, its impact was immediate and it was recognized as an engineering marvel.
+Still, when the massive 28-mile canal, which starts at Damen Avenue in Chicago and flows southwest to Lockport where it joins the Des Plaines, opened, its intended impact was immediate and it was recognized as an engineering marvel.

 The Canal, along with the Cal-Sag Channel completed in 1922, formed a permanent connection between the Mississippi and Great Lakes basins.
 It was a strategically located waterway which attracted industry and commercial enterprise which continue to thrive to this day.